cmlabs7/cmlabs7/README.md

-- 👋 Hi, I’m @cmlabs7
-- 👀 Full-Stack Developer
+- 👋 Hi, I’m @cmlabs7 - Full-Stack Developer
-- 💞️ ES6 was an amazing update imo
+- 💞️ Ruby

 <!---
 cmlabs7/cmlabs7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.